 Before you start make sure you have your National Insurance number to hand.

-- Then use the service to enroll for self assessment
+Then use the service to enrol for self-assessment

 Q: Can I be both employed and self-employed?

 You may need to register as a sole trader or if you work for a company you may need to check that you are paying the correct amount of tax.

 If you own your own business you are actually both an owner